yanlynnnnn/tp/docs/UserGuide.md

 Outcome:
 1. The Result Display will show success message.
-2. GrAB3 will switch to the Services Tab.
+2. Homerce will switch to the Services Tab.
 3. You can now see all your services including the newly added service.

 {Example outcome screenshot}

 #### 4.1.3 Edit an existing service: `editsvc`

-You can use this command to edit an existing service in GrAB3.
+You can use this command to edit an existing service in Homerce.

 Format: `editsvc s/SERVICE_CODE [t/TITLE]* [d/DURATION]* [p/PRICE]*`